Kazaz-Or/testing-projects/TypeScriptUnitTestsWithJest/README.md

 # Jest unit tests using Typescript

 This "project" was done for learning proposes.
-The application written with Typescript wasn't the focus of this project, the goal was to learn Jest features for unit testing with NodeJS/React Typescript applications.
+The applications written with Typescript wasn't the focus of this project, the goal was to learn Jest features for unit testing with NodeJS/React Typescript applications.

 ## Jest Features covered: